vrockai/pipeline-test/docs/content.md

 ---

-## Novel insights into the Thaumarchaeota in the deepest oceans: their metabolism and potential adaptation mechanisms.
+## Novel insights into the Thaumarchaeota in the deepest oceans: their metabolism and potential adaptation mechanisms
- 02.06.2020, _H Zhong, L Lehtovirta-Morley, J Liu, Y Zheng, H Lin, D Song, JD Todd, J Tian, XH Zhang_

-Marine Group I (MGI) Thaumarchaeota, which play key roles in the global biogeochemical cycling of nitrogen and carbon (ammonia oxidizers), thrive in the aphotic deep sea with massive populations.
-Recent studies have revealed that MGI Thaumarchaeota were present in the deepest part of oceans-the hadal zone (depth &gt; 6000 m, consisting almost entirely of trenches), with the predominant phylotype being distinct from that in the "shallower" deep sea.
-However, little is known about the metabolism and distribution of these ammonia oxidizers in the hadal water.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00849-2)

-10.1186/s40168-020-00849-2

 ---